search

 <link href="https://fonts.googleapis.com/css?family=Assistant:300,400,700,800" rel="stylesheet">

-To avoid this situation, you can load these files in a non-blocking way using techniques called “defer” and “async.”
-We will not go into detail about these in this post.
-If you want to learn more, check out the post on deferring JavaScript, and perhaps even before that, the post on creating Critical CSS and fixing render-blocking resources.
+If you want to learn more, check out the post on deferring JavaScript, and the post on creating Critical CSS and fixing render-blocking resources.

 Definitely.
-If you do not want to do it manually, most cache plugins will handle it for you.
+Most cache plugins will handle it for you.
 They allow you to apply defer and async to render-blocking files and even generate the Critical CSS for the above-the-fold portion of the page.

 Make sure to test your site after applying these techniques, as they can break functionality on your site.